rbf123/rbf123/README.md

 🌍  I'm based in Austin.
 TX\
 🚀  I'm currently working on a social media app using Django & on an informational website with a social impact.\
 🧠  I'm learning Java & C++ in school right now.\
-🤝  I'm open to collaborating on interesting projects\
+🤝  I'm open to collaborating on open source & interesting projects\
 🍦  I like peanuts & waffle cone bits inside frozen vanilla custard.

 ### Skills & Technologies